 A PRISMA flow chart detailing all exclusions can be found in Figure 1 (Moher et al., 2009).
 372 records were obtained from the database searches and 5 from other sources.
 After duplicates were removed, 232 records remained.
 The retained records were screened based on their title and abstract.
 Inclusion criterion was the use of the Implicit Relational Assessment Procedure (IRAP) within the study.
-Variant procedures such as the Mixed-Trials IRAP (MT-IRAP: Levin et al., 2010) and the Training IRAP (T-IRAP: Kilroe et al., 2014) were excluded(e.g., Lilienfeld & Strother, 2020).(e.g., J. Hayes et al., 2016)(IAT-RF: Rothermund et al., 2009)(e.g., Clayton et al., 2023; Schimmack, 2021)(e.g., Clayton et al., 2023; Schimmack, 2021; for a detailed conceptual critique see Corneille & Hütter, 2020) 161 records remained after title and abstract exclusions.
+Variant procedures such as the Mixed-Trials IRAP (MT-IRAP: Levin et al., 2010) and the Training IRAP (T-IRAP: Kilroe et al., 2014) were excluded on the basis that, although these tasks share similar names with the IRAP, they specifics diverge so substantially from the IRAP as to represent a strong risk of a jingle fallacy: the mistaken assumption that two measures sharing the same name measure the same thing (e.g., Lilienfeld & Strother, 2020).
+For example, the IRAP requires participants to provide responses that are both notionally consistent and inconsistent with their pre-experimentally established learning history (e.g., to respond to “White people” and “positive” with “true” on some blocks and “false” on others).
+In contrast, the Training IRAP requires responding consistent with only one of these patterns in order to establish that pattern of responding rather than assess it.
+Despite its name, the Training IRAP is therefore more closely related to the Relational Evaluation Procedure (e.g., J. Hayes et al., 2016) than the IRAP.

+The risk of jingle fallacy also applies to treating the IRAP and MT-IRAP and meaningfully similar.
+Whereas the IRAP alternates between response patterns between blocks, the MT-IRAP does it between trials through the inclusion of an additional stimulus that indicates whether participants should tell the “truth” (provide a history-consistent response) or “lie” (provide a history-inconsistent response) on that trial.
+There are thus parallels between the MT-IRAP and the Recoding Free version of the Implicit Association Test (IAT-RF: Rothermund et al., 2009) as variants of their respective original tasks.
+To the best of my knowledge, no work to date has assessed the correlation between IRAPs and MT-IRAPs designed to assess the same domain.
+More broadly, it is important to note that although the IRAP and several other tasks including the Implicit Association Test are collectively labelled “implicit measures”, scores on these tasks are typically found to correlate poorly with one another, even when the tasks share some procedural features and are intended to measure the same domain (e.g., Clayton et al., 2023; Schimmack, 2021; for a detailed conceptual critique see Corneille & Hütter, 2020).
+As such, in the absence of evidence for convergent validity between the IRAP and MT-IRAP, the MT-IRAP was excluded out of an abundance of caution against introducing jingle fallacy into the analysis.

+161 records remained after title and abstract exclusions.
 The full texts of these articles were then screened using the same inclusion criterion.
 Ten articles were excluded based on this full text search.
 In each case, this was because they did not employ an IRAP (or IRAP variant) at all, or because they employed an IRAP variant such as a Training IRAP or Mixed-Trials IRAP.
 A list of these exclusions and their individual reasons is available in the supplementary materials.
 After all exclusions, 151 published articles and book chapters using the IRAP were found that met the inclusion criteria.

 Figure 1.
 PRISMA flow chart for systematic review